gbowne1/codebooker/CONTRIBUTING.md

 # Contributing to CodeBooker development

-This project is open to contributions from the developer community to help improve its codebase by identifying shortcomings in the project, highlighting bugs and issues in the documentation.
+This project welcomes contributions from the developer community to help improve its codebase by identifying shortcomings in the project, highlighting bugs and issues in the documentation.

 ## What to contribute